Scholarships & Aid

 Additional information regarding the availability of financial aid for international students can be found in the following publications and web sites:

-You (and your co-borrower, if applicable) should carefully research the options and apply for the alternative loan that best suits your needs.
+You (and your co-signer/co-borrower, if applicable) should carefully research the options and apply for the alternative, private loan that best suits your needs.
 If you wish to take out a private educational loan, you must provide any documentation requested by the sponsor of the loan and follow the application procedure that is specific to that loan.

 Types of Lenders: